 Comprehensive Project is an important opportunity to take more personal responsibility for a whole design experience.
-For some, it is a perfect time to concentrate on an aspect of the planning and design process that still needs work.
-For others, it is a unique opportunity to work on that favorite place or type of project that captivates the imagination and so obviously needs your skillful attention.
+For some, it is a perfect time to concentrate on a personal aspect of the planning and design process that still needs work.
+For others, it is a unique opportunity to work on that favorite place or type of project that captivates your imagination, engages your passions and so obviously needs your skillful attention.
 What better chance to apply your new, hard won insight and rapidly improving planning and design abilities?